How to create mission and vision statements,

 Mission statements define the organization's purpose and primary objectives.
 These statements are set in the present tense, and they explain why you exist as a business, both to members of the organization and to people outside it.
 Mission statements tend to be short, clear and powerful.

 Vision statements also define your organization's purpose, but they focus on its goals and aspirations.
 These statements are designed to be uplifting and inspiring.
-They're also timeless: even if the organization changes its strategy, the vision statement can often stay the same.
+They're also timeless: even if the organization changes its strategy, the vision will often stay the same.

-Usually, people write mission statements and vision statements for an organization, or for an organizational unit or a team.
-You can also create mission and vision statements to define the goals of long-term projects or initiatives.
+Usually, people write these statements for an organization, or for an organizational unit or a team.
+You can also create statements to define the goals of long-term projects or initiatives.

 Some examples of mission statements are shown below: